bcritt1/H-S-Documentation/HPCIntro.md

 ## Actually Running Code: An Interactive Adventure

-Before you leave today, you will have run code on a supercomputer.
-[NO OPEN ONDEMAND ON FARMSHARE RIGHT?]
+Before you leave today, you will have run code on a supercomputer cluster.

 For this exercise, we're going to be using [Farmshare](https://srcc.stanford.edu/more-about-farmshare), an educational cluster, rather than Sherlock.
 If you're just learning, you'll probably want to use Farmshare too.
 Conveniently, you don't even have to request an account: anyone with a Stanford ID can just log-on (we'll cover this in a second).
 Once you switch to running "real" jobs, though, you'll want to make the switch to Sherlock.
 An added benefit of switching to Sherlock is that you can take advantage of the OnDemand interface, which I mentioned before allows you to work in RStudio and/or Jupyter.
 Farmshare, however, will give us a taste of the real, stripped-down HPC experience.